How to Transfer a Private Number Plate with DVLA (Buyer & Seller Guide)

 The buyer is normally responsible for:

-Providing the correct vehicle details for assignment (if they want it put straight onto a vehicle)
+- Providing correct vehicle details (if they want it assigned straight onto a vehicle)

-Meets DVLA’s rules for age-related plates (you can’t make the vehicle look newer)
+- meets DVLA age rules (you can’t make the vehicle look newer)

-Completing their part of the online DVLA process when needed
+- Completing their part of the DVLA process when needed

 AuctionMyPlate’s job is to sit in the middle, record the deal, and make it very clear who needs to do what and when.